 Bits Bit Name R/W Description [7:4] Number of bits dropped by master R/W These bits determine how much a master device reduces its output voltage to maintain current sharing.
+For more information, see the description of Bits[2:0] in Register 0x29.
 [3:0] Bit difference between master and slave R/W These bits determine how closely a slave tries to match the current of the master device.
 The higher the setting, the larger the voltage difference that satisfies the current sharing criteria.